 So why else should you choose ASA Advanced over Basic?

 For starters, just being able to select your own campaign keywords, makes a world of difference.
 Running ads on the wrong keywords is detrimental not only to your financial resources but also to your entire User Acquisition (UA) strategy.
 Bringing in irrelevant users, puts your app at great risk of uninstalls.
 Then it’s a negative feedback loop from there.
 The more uninstalls you get, the worse your app ranks in the App Store search.
 At this point you’re hurting both your paid UA and organic UA.

-Now, I know that ASA Advanced can sound intimidating or tedious.
-Without prior Search Ads knowledge, the process of setting up an ASA Advanced campaign can become overwhelming.
+Now, I know that Apple Search Ads Advanced can sound intimidating or tedious.
+Without prior Search Ads knowledge, the process of setting up an Advanced campaign can become overwhelming.
 There are many manual steps you have to go through to come out with a well-performing campaign, including keyword research, competitor research, bid watching and more.
-But not to worry, our expert App Radar app growth team is on your side.
+But not to worry, our expert App Radar app store advertising team is on your side.

 In addition, you can use App Radar’s Search Ads Intelligence tool to see if you’re winning bids.
 Our Search Ads Intelligence also allows you to spy on competitors by seeing which keywords they’re running their ads on.
 Try it today, create a free App Radar account.